-I have had been lucky to work with some great physicians during my career.
+Over my 15 years + as a PA I have had been lucky to work with some incredible physicians.

 Physicians who get what I do, treat me like a colleague and understand my utility (both to my patients and to the practice).

-Regardless, the best working relationships are the same as those that make a great marriage: They include a large dose of mutual respect, patience, presence and appreciation
+The best working relationships are the same as those that make a great marriage: They include a large dose of mutual respect, patience, presence, and appreciation.

-1. A Willing Mentor and a Willing Student
+1. A Willing Mentor and a Willing Apprentice

 This was a hard one for me.
 It is inevitable that some of your most complicated patients will arrive on your busiest days.
 Your rooms are full, you are an hour behind and you just want an answer: STAT – minus the teaching moment.
 But the best teachers are also the ones who understand the value of a teaching moment.
 Waiting to get an answer to your question may be the number one deterrent to asking a question.
 But I will encourage you to dig deep and have patience.
 I can remember these moments (and there were lots of them) but it was always worth it.
 I learned something that I now probably use every day.